They are also known as sexually transmitted infections (STIs) or venereal diseases (VD).

 The World Health Organization (WHO) estimates that there are more than 1 million new STDs acquired each day globally.

 People between the ages of 15 and 24 years acquire half of all new STDs, and 1 in 4 sexually active adolescent females has an STD.

 - genital warts

 - hepatitis B

-- human immunodeficiency virus and acquired immunodeficiency syndrome (HIV and AIDS)
+- human immunodeficiency virus (HIV)

 - human papillomavirus (HPV)

 - syphilis, gonorrhea